The Fundamentals of Lean Tools and Concepts Workshop

 Are you tired of spending time learning about lean tools that you can’t seem to find a way to use on a daily basis?
 Have you spent hours learning more about one tool then you will ever really use?
 Do you struggle to get all of your leaders to adopt a consistent approach to taking the waste out of their key processes?
 If so, this interactive, application-focused workshop can help you avoid having to face similar challenges in the future.

 What is the focus of the “Lean Tools” workshop?

 In this workshop, the basics of five key lean tools are taught and experienced through the use of interactive exercises.
 Instead of focusing on learning about a lot of Japanese terms and lean tools you may not use that often, I have chosen to focus on 5S, quick changeover, the visual workplace, value stream mapping, and spaghetti diagrams.
 It has been my experience that if each process owner learns to use these tools well, much more benefit will be gained versus having a few engineers learn to spout out a lot of new buzz words.

-In addition to covering the basics of each lean tool, workshop exercises are used to help you identify lean transition barriers, strategies for reinforcing the need for daily tool use, and ways to redesign the jobs of your leaders to make them more customer value and waste reduction focused.
+In addition to covering the basics of each lean tool, workshop exercises are used to help you identify lean transition barriers.
+You will also develop strategies for reinforcing the need for daily tool use, and identify how to redesign the jobs of your leaders so their daily efforts are more customer value and waste reduction focused.

 Who can benefit from attending this workshop?

 The “Fundamentals of Lean Tools and Concepts” workshop is designed to help anyone who wants to begin using lean tools and concepts to reduce waste and increase customer value for those key processes they are responsible for.
 The tools you will learn to use and the exercises you will experience will also give you better lean implementation results in less time and at a lower cost.
 The “Lean Tools” workshop can be customized to meet the needs of any workplace.